Documentation is fun

 Github

-Firstly, you’ll need a github account - I know, annoying, but it is more or less the easiest way for multiple users to edit the site with authentication.
-Once you have an account, contact me (John!) to get access to the WLI organization.
+Firstly, you’ll need a GitHub account - I know, annoying, but it is more or less the easiest way for multiple users to edit the site with authentication.
+Once you have an account, contact me (John!) to get access to the WLI repo.
+You’ll receive an email inviting you to become a “collaborator”.

-Once you have an account (and have been added to the org!) you can click on the “Edit this page” link at the top of every documentation page.
+Once you have an account (and have been added as a collaborator!) you can click on the “Edit this page” link at the top of every documentation page.

 Markdown